cabforum/smime/SBR.md

   * Legal context: the framework SHALL be subject to regulatory provisions, established by the government in the relevant jurisdiction, including the different Certificate levels and legal effects of the trust services and the requirements imposed on the Certificate issuer/trust service provider;
   * Supervision and auditing systems: the framework SHALL include appropriate rules providing for:
-    * supervision of the trust service provider, ensuring that trust service providers meet regulatory imposed provisions;
+    * supervision of the trust service provider, ensuring that trust service providers meet regulatory-imposed provisions;
     * requirements imposed on auditing bodies when conducting audits;
     * supervision of the auditing bodies.
   * Best practices and transparency: requirements for online, public disclosure of practices by the trust service provider in a CP and/or CPS.